-- Some staff have disability awareness training. - Some staff have Next Generation Text training. - We have information in large print. - We have other services for people with accessibility requirements.
+- Some staff have disability awareness training. - We have information in large print. - We have other services for people with accessibility needs.
 Please ask. - On a family open day 'in-steam' with working engines and pumps the many areas of the museum can be generally noisy and subject to sudden escalation of noise (bangs).
 Ear protectors can be provided on request. - All Museum volunteers are happy to talk to visitors and explain the operation and history of the engines, pumps and exhibits they look after. - The Museum encourages sensory experiences with displays incorporating sound and hands on elements.
 Many of the exhibits are displayed or designed to be touched and visitors are encouraged to do so.
 Please ask for assistance if you are uncertain.

-Note - As this is a small independent museum, we have a tailored, hands on approach and can adapt a group/tour visit to the requirements of any particular group.
+Note - As this is a small independent museum, we have a tailored, hands on approach and can adapt a group visit/tour to the requirements of any particular group.